joabelucena/oca/README.md

 OCA: Oracle Certified Associate Java SE 8 Programmer I
 ======================================================

-This an eclipse based project that contains the main topics covered in the OCA Oracle Certified Associate Java SE8 programer I (1Z0-808) exam.
+This is an eclipse-based project that contains the main topics covered in the OCA Oracle Certified Associate Java SE8 programer I (1Z0-808) exam.
 The materials used to prepare for the exam were:

  - OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808 by Jeanne Boyarsky;
  - Enthuware 1Z0-808 training question bank